galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 >    >
 >    > ### III.
 Frameshifts
 >    >
->    > > A. Make sure the base coordinates of the two joint CDS, such as “join(55078..55479,55478..56029)”, are correct.
+>    > > > * Make sure the base coordinates of the two joint CDS, such as “join(55078..55479,55478..56029)”, are correct.
 >    >
->    > > B. There should be a note “exception=ribosomal slippage” added to the frameshift product.
+>    > > > * There should be a note “exception=ribosomal slippage” added to the frameshift product.
 >    >
->    > > C. Make sure the previously added qualifier “Frameshift protein a” and any other qualifier added in Apollo is stripped.
+>    > > > * Make sure the previously added qualifier “Frameshift protein a” and any other qualifier added in Apollo is stripped.
 >    >
->    > > D. Each protein (non-frameshift version and frameshift version) should have their own RBS (which will have the exact same coordinates) and their own locus tags.
+>    > > > * Each protein (non-frameshift version and frameshift version) should have their own RBS (which will have the exact same coordinates) and their own locus tags.
 >    >
 >    > See below for an example with properly formatted frameshifts.
 >    > ![](../../images/Apollo-record-to-Genbank-screenshots/2-formatted-frameshifts.PNG)
 >    >
 >    > ### IV.
-Merged CDS on the Minus Strand
+Merged CDS on Minus Strand
 >    >
 >    > For cases with joint exons or joint frameshift proteins located on minus strand, make sure the order of the two CDS in the 5 column table is correct in order to avoid an error message after NCBI reviews the submission.
 Here is an example for the proper order of two merged CDS in a 5 column table (*note the fragment from right side of the genome is listed first in the table*):
 >    >